devstackweb3/osa1/part1/1.13/readme.md

 ```

  ### Issue 1 | How do you sum an external variable value to an internal stored value in an array(currentIndex) ?
 Taking the exercise example for acquired, I firstly have integrated the "+= 1" operation to the copyAnecdotes[selected] target index.
 But I stated if a new array was necessary, so a new useState method has to be defined linked to this new copied array.
-This new useState method would be responsible of the real time state of values counted from handleVoteClick function.
+This new useState method would be responsible of the real time state of values counted inside handleVoteClick function.
 ```jsx
 const [vote, setVote] = useState(0)
 ```